 Erin's interests are Autism Spectrum disorders & early speech and language development.
 Erin is trained in PROMPT and Hanen.

-University of Texas and Texas Women's University
+University of Texas at Austin and Texas Women's University

 Jessica received physical therapy many times as a child for sports injuries and found herself drawn to the profession due to her love for science and desire to help improve people’s daily lives.
 She is passionate about ensuring that children can attain their fullest potential.